tthorntone/AdNauseam-Wiki/What-µBlock-can-and-can-not-(currently)-do.md

 Filters with the `$elemhide` option are ignored.
 At time of writing, I see 50 such filters in _EasyList_.
 The purpose of these filters is to disable cosmetic filters on specific site.

+#### "µBlock has a smaller memory footprint than Ghostery or Disconnect."

+No, last time I checked, µBlock has a larger memory footprint than both _Ghostery_ and _Disconnect_.
+Regarding CPU footprint, I don't know, I didn't measure yet (maybe I will).
+Keep in mind that µBlock, like ABP, Adguard, and some others allows users to enter their own filters.